 In addition to having the region’s most affordable tuition, we offer thousands of dollars in scholarships every year.
 Learn more about scholarships and aid for your applied science degree.

 Wayne State College (WSC) and the University of Nebraska-Lincoln (UNL) have partnered to offer students an innovative pathway to an agriculture and natural resources degree while remaining in Northeast Nebraska.
 With the growing population of the world, natural resources must be understood and used wisely.
 In this program, you'll study agriculture and biology.
 You'll learn to apply concepts, processes, and procedures to manage resources in the areas of food, animal, and plant systems.
-You’ll study biology of natural systems as well as the impact human society has on the natural world.
-You’ll begin your education with coursework at WSC, then transfer to UNL.
-After completing all required courses, you’ll receive two bachelor’s degrees: an applied science degree (concentration in agriculture) from UNL and a life sciences degree (concentration in biology) from WSC.
+Students who complete the new dual-degree program will receive two bachelor’s degrees: an applied science degree (concentration in agriculture and natural resources) from UNL and a life sciences degree (concentration in biology) from WSC.
 With these degrees, you’ll be prepared for jobs related to farming, ranching, parks and recreation, and land management.
 You’ll begin your education with coursework at WSC, then transfer to UNL.
 Students also have the option to remain in Northeast Nebraska for the duration of the program by taking classes online with UNL and in local lab settings at the nearby Haskell Ag Lab.

 Degrees offered: B.S. in life sciences (biology concentration) from WSC and B.S. in applied science (agriculture concentration) from UNL

 WSC: 90 hours (includes 30 hours of general education)

 Wayne State has the keys to your success and offers just what you need to become well prepared for the real world.

 - Critical thinking and problem-solving